 Breakfast

-The most important meal of the day is also the most important meal in tackling symptoms of IBS.
-Your stomach is at its peak and ready to start digesting in the morning, so eating breakfast is an effective way to get it off on the right foot.
+The most important meal of the day is also the most important for tackling IBS symptoms.
+Your stomach is at its peak and ready to start digesting in the morning, so eating breakfast is an effective way to get it off to a good start.

 Fibre

 One of the most common symptoms of IBS is regularly switching between feelings of constipation and diarrhoea.
-While there could be any number of foods triggering these symptoms, insoluble fibre has possibly the biggest effect.
-Insoluble fibre (such as cereal, as opposed to fruit) plays a big role in determining the consistency of bowel movements, so reducing or increasing your intake could help alleviate either symptom.
+While any number of foods could trigger these symptoms, insoluble fibre has possibly the biggest effect.
+Insoluble fibre (such as cereal, rather than fruit) plays a big role in determining bowel movement consistency, so reducing or increasing your intake could help alleviate either symptom.

 Eat Small

 Most of us are used to getting roughly three meals a day, maybe with the odd snack break.
-Splitting these into several smaller meals that are more evenly spread throughout the day not only makes it easier for the stomach to digest, but reduces any potential irritation as well.
+Splitting these into several smaller meals, evenly spread throughout the day, not only makes digestion easier but also reduces potential irritation.
 The more scheduled these meals are, the better your stomach can deal with them.

 Slow Down

 Many people, regardless of whether or not they have IBS, like to wolf down a meal as fast as they can.
 This irritates the stomach in three ways: first, the faster you eat, the more air you will trap in your stomach, which can lead to stomach pain.
-Secondly, by not properly chewing your food, and instead asking your stomach to essentially digest the food whole, you are placing it under unnecessary strain.
+Secondly, by not properly chewing your food and instead asking your stomach to digest it whole, you are placing it under unnecessary strain.
 Finally, eating too quickly will mean you eat more before feeling full, again placing extra pressure on the stomach.

 Identify Problem Foods